shreyavala/hotel-reservation-app/README.md

 ## About

 This is a simple hotel reservation application built using Angular, Bootstrap, html, and css.
-You can create & view reservations.
+You can create, view, and edit reservations.

+**Note - commented out code that was used to setup a mockapi and retrieve/update reservation data.
+Reverted to localStorage logic temporariliy

 ## Development server